 Also, liquidity is daily, as opposed to instant, to match what traditional finance is used to working with.
 This makes it more familiar as a product to institutional clients.

-The way it works is they estimate what they expect the long term average interest rate for Compound to be.
+The way it works is they estimate what they expect the long-term average interest rate for Compound Finance to be.

-Compound is a key ingredient in the DeFi world and one of the first serious decentralized applications.
+Compound Finance is a key component of the DeFi world and one of the first serious decentralized applications.

-Its primitive simplicity makes it intuitive to understand and easy to build on.
-As a protocol it is used by multiple platforms from dapps that want to innovate to centralized exchanges that want to offer loans and savings products.
+Its rudimentary simplicity makes it intuitive to understand and easy to build on.
+As a protocol, it is used by multiple platforms from dapps that want to innovate to centralized exchanges that want to offer loans and savings products.